terrestris/orkamv-data-api-plugin/README.md

-This plugin loads geopackage files from the ORKA.MV DATA API.
+This plugin loads geopackage files from the ORKa.MV Data API.

 Installation
 ============